 Wireless security cameras depend on WiFi signal to transmit data, while requiring a cable to get power.

-You can check the below setup guide to get the complete installation procedure for wireless security cameras (here we take RLC-422W as an example).
+You can check the below setup guide to get the complete installation procedure for wireless security cameras.

 Step 1.
 Mount the camera to a position that is close to a power outlet.